 I don't recall if this gentleman was napping in the cathedral of St Pants or in another spiritual facility nearby.
 St Pantaleone's blood (kept in a vial) liquifies from time to time (every 27 July has been mentioned, amongst other dates) in remembrance of his slo-mo martyrdom in A.D.
 305. (This is not an uncommon edifying phenomenon -- the clever lads of the medieval tourist bureau used to mix up an iron hydroxide solution that would liquify on command when shaken.)

 Martyring Pantaleone was not easy: The Emperor Diocletian condemned him when he would not abjure, but burning him with torches didn’t work.
 Neither did a bath of molten lead, and the stone they tied him to when they threw him into the sea floated.
 The wild beasts to which he was fed demurred, and the wheel on which he was tied to be broken broke.
 The sword broke, too, when they tried to behead him, but he finally decided to give the martyrers a break and let them finish it up.
-He’s a patron saint of physicians, having been one, and his head is apparently in Lyons.
+He’s a patron saint of physicians, having been one, and his head is apparently in Lyon, France.

 Much of Ravello is blessedly pedestrian -- there's even a new automobile tunnel that runs under the village to connect the Latari mountain road with the road to Amalfi on the coast.